bitphage/zabbix-template-fujitsu-eternus/README.md

 # zabbix-template-fujitsu-eternus

-zabbix template to monitor SAN Fujitsu Eternus
+This is a zabbix template to monitor SAN Fujitsu Eternus.

+## tested with

+* Eternus DX100